New students should read this information first to learn about our curriculum and class structure.

 Specifically, the first student added to a particular class time for a given session determines the age-ability-profile for that class.
 Because we are very particular about matching students according to a combination of age and ability, each student added thereafter must fall within the age-ability-profile of the first student added.
 In this way, the class schedules are dynamic and can change daily based on enrollment.
 When we communicate with you, we will need to gather age and ability specific information about your child(ren) in order to provide you with the age-ability-compatible classes for your child(ren).
 You can help expedite this process by determining the ability level(s) (which we refer to simply as “ability” \ “abilities”) of your child(ren) using our Determine Student Ability questionnaire.
 Via our online enrollment system, you can provide that ability related information, as well as your preferences for class times.
 We will then reply via email as detailed in the section below for “Enroll Online”.

 Spring classes are offered in the late afternoon and evening.
-Children’s classes start as early as 4:00 PM and as late as 7:10 PM.
+Children’s classes start as early as 4:15 PM and as late as 8:15 PM.
 Each class is 35 minutes in duration.
-A “session” consists of eight (8) 35-minute lessons; two lessons per week for four weeks.
-Teen\Adult classes are available after the last children’s classes; and therefore typically begin at 08:00 PM.
-Each Teen\Adult class is 60 minutes in duration.
-A “session” consists of four (4) 60-minute lessons; one lesson per week for four weeks.
+A “session” consists of six (6) 35-minute lessons; two lessons per week for three weeks.
 When you click on the “Enroll Online” link below, you will be linked to our customized online enrollment system, where you will be guided through the enrollment process via “tabs”.
 In the tab titled, “Sessions”, you will be presented with “pick-lists” of the exact sessions (date ranges) and class times available.
 That is where you will select your desired sessions and class times.

-Summer classes are offered from 2:00 PM through 9:15 PM!
-The first children’s classes will start at 2:00 PM.
-We offer classes nearly every 35 minutes from mid-afternoon through the evening, with the final children’s classes starting at 7:40 PM.
+Summer classes are available from 4:00 PM to 9:10 PM!
+The first children’s classes will start at 4:00 PM.
+We offer classes nearly every 35 minutes from mid-afternoon through the evening, with the final children’s classes starting a 8:10 PM.
 Each class is 35 minutes in duration.
-A “session” consists of eight (8) 35-minute lessons; four lessons per week for two weeks.
-Teen\Adult classes are available after the last children’s classes; and therefore typically begin at 8:15 PM.
-Each Teen\Adult class is 60 minutes in duration.
-A “session” consists of four (4) 60-minute lessons; two lessons per week for two weeks, Mondays and Wednesdays or Tuesdays and Thursdays.
+A “session” consists of six (6) 35-minute lessons; three lessons per week for two weeks.
 When you click on the “Enroll Online” link below, you will be linked to our customized online enrollment system, where you will be guided through the enrollment process via “tabs”.
 In the tab titled, “Sessions”, you will be presented with “pick-lists” of the exact sessions (date ranges) and class times available.
 That is where you will select your desired sessions and class times.

 Tuition